Mean fields and fluctuations in compressible magnetohydrodynamic flows

-Increasing mean magnetic field results in the location of the maximum of the vertical profile of kinetic energy shifting from $|z| = 300 \p$ to the mid-plane.
-The intermediate scale kinetic energy $e_{st}$ is closely correlated with outflows, which are partly suppressed by the growing mean magnetic field.
-This results in a dramatic reduction in $e_{st}$ at late times in the simulation, when the kinetic energy is largely split between the large-scale kinetic energy, $e_{s}$, and the small-scale kinetic energy $e_{t}$.
+It is natural to expect that the magnetic, density and velocity fields can have distinct spatial structures since they are controlled by different physical processes, even though they do not evolve independently.
+The Gaussian smoothing successfully reveals such differences (e.g., the different quantities have different correlations lengths), as shown in \citet{Hollins:2017} for a filtering length of $50 \p$.
+(The change to $75 \p$ suggested here does not affect this significantly.) \citet{GE20} apply kernel filtering to acquire the mean magnetic field from simulations of SN driven turbulence and explore the scale separation between mean and random fields in their simulations.
+They show that the diamagnetic transport of the mean field is stronger when the filtering scale is smaller.

-In the simulations considered here, the intermediate kinetic energy density $e_{\rm st}$ is therefore a useful diagnostic for the presence of outflows; it clearly isolates an energy transfer of interest, allowing insight into some important physical processes within the system.
-It will therefore be of great interest to consider similar decompositions of the energy densities in other contexts, where similar insights may be possible.
+We examine the mean and fluctuating magnetic and kinetic energies, using the generalised central moments to define the energy density of the fluctuations.
+We examine the dependencies of the energies on $\ell$, and on the magnetic dynamo saturation.
+This allows us to identify the key physical processes affecting the mean and fluctuating fields.
+Amplification of the mean magnetic field by dynamo action has a significant impact on the contributions to the magnetic and kinetic energies due to the mean fields, fluctuations and, in the case of the kinetic energy, advection of the fluctuations by the mean flow.
+The growing mean magnetic field shifts the maximum of the vertical profile of kinetic energy towards the disc midplane. part of the kinetic energy density associated with the advection of the velocity fluctuations by the mean flow, $e_{\rm st}$, is closely correlated with a systematic gas outflow and is partly suppressed by the growing mean magnetic field.
+This results in a dramatic reduction in $e_{\rm st}$ at late times in the simulation, when the kinetic energy is mostly associated with the large-scale flow and the velocity fluctuations.